Highland Papua: Under Indonesian rule

-After Dutch New Guinea was successfully annexed into Indonesia, the government issued Law No. 12 of 1969 concerning the Establishment of the Autonomous Province of West Irian and Autonomous Regencies in the Province of West Irian.
-One of them was Jayawijaya Regency which included the Local Government areas of Baliem, Bokondini, Tiom, and Oksibil.
-These regencies were forerunners of the Highland Papua Province.
-In 2002, Jayawijaya Regency was divided into Jayawijaya, Yahukimo, Bintang Mountains, and Tolikara Regencies.
-Then in 2008, Jayawijaya Regency was again divided into Jayawijaya, Lanny Jaya, Nduga, Central Mamberamo, and Yalimo Regencies.
-The 8 regencies of the Jayawijaya division were finally reunited into the Highland Papua Province with its capital at Wamena in 2022.
+This regency was precursor of the Highland Papua Province.
+On 11 December 2002, Jayawijaya Regency was divided into Jayawijaya, Yahukimo, Bintang Mountains (Pegunungan Bintang), and Tolikara Regencies.
+Then on 4 January 2008, the remaining Jayawijaya Regency was again divided into Jayawijaya, Lanny Jaya, Nduga, Central Mamberamo (Mamberamo Tengah), and Yalimo Regencies.
+These eight regencies which had originally been part of the Jayawijaya Regency were finally reunited into the Highland Papua Province in 2022.

-Since it was annexed to Indonesia, this area has been marked by acts of violence by the pro-independence group Free Papua Organization (OPM).
+Since it was incorporated to Indonesia, this area has been marked by acts of violence by the pro-independence group Free Papua Organization (OPM).
 Several incidents caused by Free Papua Organization include research team hostage in Mapenduma in 1996, killing of Istaka Karya workers who were building a bridge in Nduga in 2018, and the burning of high schools and health centers along with the killing of health workers in the Pegunungan Bintang Regency.
-In the highlands of Papua, there are also frequent community unrest which caused material losses and casualties, for example the burning of government offices in Yalimo due to the 2021 regional elections, riots in Wamena in 2019 that killed 10 Minang migrants, and clashes between Lanny Jaya residents and Nduga residents in Wouma, Jayawijaya using arrows and burning houses in 2022.
+In the highlands of Papua, there are also frequent community unrest which caused material losses and casualties, for example the burning of government offices in Yalimo due to the 2021 regional elections, riots in Wamena in 2019 that killed 10 Minang migrants, and clashes between tribes of Lanny Jaya (predominantly Lani and Dani) against Nduga in Wouma District, Jayawijaya Regency using arrows and burning houses in 2022.